Keeping your property transaction on track in the pingdemic

 Buying – keeping your property transaction on track

 1. Understand the home buying process

 You don’t want a delay on the financial side to jeopardise your purchase.
-Many lenders and brokers are experiencing COVID-related delays and mortgage choices have reduced, especially for first time buyers.
-So, start your research early.
 Start by finding out how much you can afford to borrow then speak to a mortgage broker about your options.
-If you have a small deposit, you may consider one of the new government-backed 95% loan to value mortgages announced in the Budget, which will be available from next month.
-Next, get a mortgage agreement in principle.
+Get a mortgage agreement in principle.
 Ideally you’ll have one in place when you make an offer.
 Start the mortgage process now.